idhruvc/DocumentScan/README.md

 To run, change the SRC_PATH variable in the ScanID.py module to the absolute path to the parent directory of the /Templates folder

-After this, open a command line environment.
+After this, open a command line environment, and enter one of the following commands.
 The program only takes one argument, which should be the path to the image you want to pass into the program.
 You can choose to include or exclude the file extension.
 Program has the option to leave off the file extension for convenience.
 Example:
 ```bash
 python ScanID.py /your/image/path/here.png
 ```